 condor_run may be used to compile an executable on a different platform.
 As an example, first set the environment variables for the required platform:

-Then, use condor_run to submit the compilation as in the following three examples.
+Then, use condor_run to submit the compilation as in the following two examples.

 condor_run creates the following temporary files in the user’s working directory.
 The placeholder <pid> is replaced by the process id of condor_run.

 A shell script containing the shell command line.